Salvador-Labs/Automated-PWPID/README.md

 ## 📓 Overview

 This project performs 3D segmentation on 3-phase microstructure datasets where phases can be differentiated via their greyscale  values.
 The code processes 3D microstructure reconstructions and perform phase segmentation, where each voxel is labeled with 1,2, or 3 depending on its phase.
 It was developed and tested for segmenting 3-phase solid oxide cell (SOC) microstructures.
-This code requires files in the [.npy](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html) file format.
+This code supports files in the [.npy](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html) [.tiff](https://www.adobe.com/creativecloud/file-types/image/raster/tiff-file.html#:~:text=A%20TIFF%2C%20which%20stands%20for,to%20avoid%20lossy%20file%20formats.) file formats.

 ---